canonical/checkbox/checkbox-ng/docs/units/test-plan.rst

        common and most test plans used by Checkbox actually look like that.

      - You can use regular expressions to select many tests at the same time.
-       This is the only way to select generated jobs (created either by template units.
+       This is the only way to select generated jobs (created by template units).
 Please remember that the dot character has a special meaning so unless you actually want to match *any character* escape the dot with the backslash character (\\).

     Regardless of if you use patterns or literal job identifiers you can use their fully qualified name (the one that includes the namespace they reside